RyanDBlack/RyanDBlack/README.md

 <!--I'm a computer engineering graduate passionate about computers and technology.
 I am passionate about exploring the latest advancements in this ever-evolving field to expand my knowledge and skills while growing personally and professionally.-->

-I'm a computer engineering graduate passionate about computers and technology.
+I'm a Computer Engineering graduate who is passionate about computers and technology.
 I’m driven by the desire to explore the latest advancements in this ever-evolving field, constantly seeking to expand my knowledge and skills while growing both personally and professionally.

 <!--I'm a computer engineering graduate passionate about computers and technology.
 I am driven by a strong desire to explore the latest advancements in this ever-evolving field, continually expanding my knowledge and skills while fostering personal and professional growth.*-->